nellyk/holocron/README.md

 ## 👩‍💻 Hiring 👨‍💻

-Want to get paid for your contributions to `holocron`?
+Want to get paid for your contributions to `holocron`
 > Send your resume to oneamex.careers@aexp.com